seanpham99/portfolios-tracker/CONTRIBUTING.md

-# Contributing to FinSight
+# Contributing to Portfolios Tracker

-Thank you for your interest in contributing to FinSight!
+Thank you for your interest in contributing to Portfolios Tracker!
 This guide will help you understand our development workflow and contribution guidelines.

 ## Table of Contents